mktrm/cs426-fall23/index.md

 ### Weekly Check-in (5%)
-During lectures, we will have interactive question and answer activities via Zoom polls.
+During lectures, we will have interactive question and answer activities in the class.
 These are opportunities to check your understanding and for us to go back and help explain concepts more thoroughly that may be confusing folks.
 These in-lecture polls will not be graded for correctness or attendance.
-However, on each Wednesday, we will collect all of the poll questions of the week and release a mini-quiz on Canvas.
+However, on each Wednesday (from 2nd week onward), we will collect all of the poll questions of the week and release a mini-quiz on BrightSpace.
 The quiz must be completed by midnight (campus time) the following Thursday. **So, you will have at least 24 hours to complete them.**

 These quizzes are primarily for you, to help you stay on track and to check your own understanding.
 Therefore, **we will not grade them for correctness**.
 If you complete the quiz, you will earn full points for that week.
 However, if your raw score on a quiz is low, come to discussion sections or office hours and get help!

-### Homework (20%)
+### Homework (60%)
-These are longer form assignments, designed to test your individual understanding.
+These are longer form assignments that include both programming and a theoritic section.
 You are welcome discuss homework problems with other students or in groups, however, you must complete your final writeup alone.

-Homework submission will be via the [Gradescope](https://canvas.ucsd.edu/courses/28054/external_tools/80){:target="_blank"} module in Canvas (Canvas page does not work with Safari).
+Homework submission will be via the [Gradescope](https://canvas.ucsd.edu/courses/28054/external_tools/80){:target="_blank"}.
 Regrade requests will also be handled via Gradescope.
 The window for regrades will be no more than one week after graded homework is returned.

-Generally, homework will be released every Thursday and due the following Thursday, at midnight.
-We expect to release a homework assignment every week, with exceptions for the final week, which should result in 4 homework assignments.
+We will have at least 4 homework sets.
+Generally they will be released on Mondays and you will have 3 weeks to submit.
+We expect to release a homework every 3 weeks with some exceptions (Holidays, exams, etc.).
+See the tentative schedule for more information ([Agenda](#agenda-tentative))

-### Midterm (30%)
+### Midterm (15%)
 This course will have one midterm exam.
 We recognize that students may be attending class from all around the world.
 For this reason, we plan to offer the midterm as a ninety minute exam to be completed during a twelve hour window.
-We will offer the midterm from 8am–8pm on Monday, July 19th.
+We will offer the midterm from ??? on Monday, ???.

-### Final (45%)
+### Final (20%)
 The final exam will be cumulative over all of the course content.

 The registrar has assigned: 07/31/21, 03:00 PM - 05:59 PM as the final exam time slot for this course.